bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 Here (see below), I have a function called doStuff, which is going to run something similar to what we did in the sequence selection and loop exercise.
-Let's give this a try real quick.
+Let&apos;s give this a try real quick.
-I'm going to switch over to my code editor over here.
-You can see, I've already set up a file and I recommend you do the same.
-It just needs to notify within each one, and I've got a script here, and I've got some of the script from our sequence selection and loop exercise.
+I&apos;m going to switch over to my code editor over here.
+You can see, I&apos;ve already set up a file and I recommend you do the same.
+It just needs to notify within each one, and I&apos;ve got a script here, and I&apos;ve got some of the script from our sequence selection and loop exercise.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 254. function to uppercase a string (147) ~~~~~~~~~~~~~~~~~~~~~~~~~-->